doc-sheet/docker-distribution-pruner/README.md

 ## Docker Distribution Pruner (experimental)

+Go to Docker Distribution: https://github.com/docker/distribution/.

 Simple Go-lang docker-distribution based application to clean all old revisions from Docker Distribution based registry (also GitLab Container Registry)

+**It is only for testing purposes now.
+Do not yet use that for production data.**

 ### Installation